The Ireland squad for the tour to South Africa has been named

 Bundee Aki, Caolin Blade, Craig Casey, Jack Crowley, Ciaran Frawley, Robbie Henshaw, Jordan Larmour, James Lowe, Stuart McCloskey, Conor Murray, Calvin Nash, Jimmy O’Brien, Jamie Osborne, Sam Prendergast, Garry Ringrose, Jacob Stockdale

 The chief talking points are the injury which has ruled out Gibson Park and the omission of the Byrne brothers.
 Conan has also been ruled out “for personal reasons”.
 The injury to Henderson gives Izuchukwu his chance and the other uncapped players are Prendergast and Osborne, who can play right across the backline, and is thus a handy player to have on tour.
-Keenan’s absence at the Olympics gives Frawley another chance, although it will be interesting to see whether he or Prendergast get the back-up to Crowley slot.
+Keenan’s absence at the Olympics gives Frawley another chance, although it will be interesting to see whether he or Prendergast get the back-up slot to Crowley.

 Ulster’s improved form is reflected in the selection of Stockdale and Timoney (who missed out on World Cup selection) and McCloskey retains his place while Herring holds off the challenge of Stewart and Diarmuid Barron.
 However Blade gets the nod ahead of Doak in the absence of Gibson Park and the continued non selection of Cooney.

-There are four tightheads and only two looseheads in the squad, so presumably Bealham or O’Toole might have to cover loosehead which could be a problem in an area where SA are particularly strong.
+There are four tightheads and only two looseheads in the squad, so presumably Bealham or O’Toole might have to cover loosehead which could be a problem in an area where South Africa are particularly strong.
 Loughman has been overlooked despite being an ever present for Munster this season.
 Hansen has not been considered so Larmour retains his place.
 Ahern’s injury probably gave Cian Prendergast his chance.
 McCann will have reason to feel disappointed.

 My own feeling is that O’Mahony is past his best at this stage, but he is retained as captain for his leadership qualities (and perhaps because Conan and Ahern are unavailable).
-Three uncapped players is not a lot, but touring SA is hardly ideal for experimentation and blooding inexperienced players.
+Three uncapped players is not a lot, but touring South Africa is hardly ideal for experimentation and blooding inexperienced players.
 Frisch has opted to play for France presumably on the promise of being capped during their less demanding tour to Argentina.

 South Africa will have some injury omissions too, and, in the absence of their Bulls and overseas players field quite an inexperienced side against a weak looking Wales side this week-end, However at full strength I expect them to be too strong for Ireland at altitude in the Highveld and in the heat and humidity of Durban.
-Leinster’s performance against the Bulls was not impressive but perhaps their Ireland players will be better for the experience.
+Leinster’s performance against the Bulls was not impressive but perhaps their Ireland players will have learned from the experience.

 SOUTH AFRICA against Wales: Aphelele Fassi; Edwill van der Merwe, Jesse Kriel, Andre Esterhuizen, Makazole Mapimpi; Jordan Hendrikse, Faf de Klerk; Ox Nche, Malcolm Marx, Vincent Koch; Eben Etzebeth, Franco Mostert; Kwagga Smith, Pieter-Steph du Toit (capt), Evan Roos.